mparno/fenics-web/source/styleguides.rst

 FEniCS using the Sphinx documentation tool.
 The first sections are related to how the reST code should look like, then follows a section on frequently used reST and Sphinx markup as a quick reference.
-The last two sections are guides explaining in steps how to document demos and the programmer's reference respectively.
+The last two sections are guides explaining in steps how to document the programmer's reference and the demos respectively.

 Code layout
 -----------